markdamasco/ccip/README.md

 DevWebServer = true
 ```

-Alternatively, you can generate self signed certificates using `tools/bin/self-signed-certs` or [manually](https://github.com/smartcontractkit/chainlink/wiki/Creating-Self-Signed-Certificates).
+Alternatively, you can generate self-signed certificates using `tools/bin/self-signed-certs` or [manually](https://github.com/smartcontractkit/chainlink/wiki/Creating-Self-Signed-Certificates).

-To start your Chainlink node, simply run:
+To start your Chainlink node, simply run folliwing:

 ```bash
 chainlink node start
 ```

-By default this will start on port 6688.
+By default, this will start on port 6688.
 You should be able to access the UI at [http://localhost:6688/](http://localhost:6688/).

 Chainlink provides a remote CLI client as well as a UI.
 Once your node has started, you can open a new terminal window to use the CLI.
 You will need to log in to authorize the client first: